Glajik/gs-kava/README.md

 <a name="Kava+output"></a>

 ### kava.output
-Make formatted text output of test results.
+Getter make formatted text output of test results.
 Start it at finish tests

 **Kind**: instance property of [<code>Kava</code>](#Kava)